Bukakecoin/bukakecore/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 BUKAKE to New Addresses
+### Send 1000 BANKITT to New Addresses

 Just like setting up a standard MN.
-Send exactly 1000 BUKAKE to each new address created above.
+Send exactly 1000 BANKITT to each new address created above.

 ### Create New Masternode Private Keys